perladvent/perldotcom/content/article/_pub_2004_01_23_macglue.md

 {
-   "draft" : null,
-   "thumbnail" : "/images/_pub_2004_01_23_macglue/111-mac_glue.gif",
-   "authors" : [
-      "simon-cozens",
-      "chris-nandor"
-   ],
-   "image" : null,
-   "description" : " Thanks to the popularity of Mac OS X, the new iBook, and the PowerBook G4, it's no longer uncool to talk about owning an Apple.
-Longtime Mac devotees have now been joined by longtime Unix devotees and pretty much...", "slug" : "/pub/2004/01/23/macglue",
-   "date" : "2004-01-23T00:00:00-08:00",
    "categories" : "Mac",
-   "title" : "Introducing Mac::Glue",
    "tags" : [
       "mac-applications",
       "mac-glue",
       "perl-for-macs",
       "perl-mac-apps",
       "scripting"
-   ]
+   ],
+   "image" : null,
+   "authors" : [
+      "simon-cozens",
+      "chris-nandor"
+   ],
+   "draft" : null,
+   "slug" : "/pub/2004/01/23/macglue.html",
+   "date" : "2004-01-23T00:00:00-08:00",
+   "title" : "Introducing Mac::Glue",
+   "thumbnail" : "/images/_pub_2004_01_23_macglue/111-mac_glue.gif",
+   "description" : " Thanks to the popularity of Mac OS X, the new iBook, and the PowerBook G4, it's no longer uncool to talk about owning an Apple.
+Longtime Mac devotees have now been joined by longtime Unix devotees and pretty much..."
 }